aortem/entra-id-dart-auth-sdk/README.md

 - For details, refer to the [LICENSE](LICENSE.md) file.

-## Enhance with Firebase Dart Admin Auth SDK
+## Enhance with Entra ID Dart Auth SDK

 We hope the Entra Id Dart Admin Auth SDK helps you to efficiently build and scale your server-side applications.
 Join our growing community and start contributing to the ecosystem today!